interrogator/corpkit/_posts/2015-08-30-visualise.md

 Most options here are self-explanatory.
 Pick the results you want to plot, play with some options, and hit `Plot`.
 This can be a great way to identify salient linguistic features in your dataset.
 Once you've plotted something, a navigation pane appears under the figure, allowing scrolling, zooming, saving and so forth.

 Note that `Number to plot` takes the top `n` entries from the results of interest.
 If you don't want these, go back to the `Edit` tab and remove/sort the results some more.
-You can type in 'all' to get every result---but be warned, this often won't look so good!
+You can type in `all` to get every result---but be warned, this often won't look so good!

+> More documentation forthcoming

 ## TeX

 Checking the `TeX` option will mean that the plotter will try to use `LaTeX` to typeset the text in the chart.
 If you have a TeX distribution, but this option isn't working for you, you may need to use the command-line version of `corpkit`.

-## Exporting
+## Visualising data with other tools

 If you're more confortable generating visualisations in another tool, you can head to the `Manage` tab to export a CSV version of any interrogations or edited results.
 This can be imported into Excel, for example.